dell/csm-operator/tests/README.md

 - Add backend Support: we will cover three case:

-   1. `Fully re-cycled old step`: If the desired steps is already covered in another test scenario, just copy line for line.
-You don't need any code chnage
+   1. `Fully recycled old step`: If the desired steps has already been covered in another test scenario, just copy line for line.
+You don't need any code change
-   2. `partially re-cycled old step`: In this case, a very similar test has already been cover.
+   2. `partially recycled old step`: In this case, a very similar test has already been cover.
 This means there's already an entrypoint in `steps`.
 You should review the `StepRunnerInit` function at [step_runner.go](https://github.com/dell/csm-operator/blob/main/tests/e2e/steps/steps_runner.go) and trace the implementation function that matches your step.
 For example  the step `"Validate [world] module is installed"`.
 The line that  matches this in `StepRunnerInit` is `runner.addStep(`^Validate \[([^"]*)\] module is installed$`, step.validateModuleInstalled)`.
 The implementation to trace is `step.validateModuleInstalled`.
 We will review the implementation function in [steps_def.go](https://github.com/dell/csm-operator/blob/main/tests/e2e/steps/steps_def.go) to decide whether or not we need to do anything.
 Make the code changes if needed.
    3. `new step`:  New step can be  simple such as `"Validate Today is Tuesday"` or a templated such as `["Validate it is [raining]"](https://jira.cec.lab.emc.com/browse/KRV-3130)`.
 The workflow to support these two cases is the same and only varies in the signature of the implementation function.
 The workflow include:
         1. Implement steps in [steps_def.go](https://github.com/dell/csm-operator/blob/main/tests/e2e/steps/steps_def.go).
 Define a function to implement your step.
 Note that the steps are stateless!
 If you want to define a function to test a happy path, your function should return nil if no error occurs and error otherwise.
-If however you want to test an error path, your function should return nil if you get error and error otherwise.
+However, if you want to test an error path, your function should return nil if you get error and error otherwise.
 The constraints of all functions in step_def.go is as follows:
              - must return `error` or `nil`
              - must take at least one argument.
 The first one MUST be type `Resource`(even though it may not be used).
 If your step has any group(a groups is anything in your step enclosed by `[]`), the remaining arguments should be the groups in the order they appear on the steps(from left to right).
 For example, the two new functions above will can be implemented as shown below: